Electromagnetic Cascade Emission from Neutrino-Coincident Tidal Disruption Events: Neutrino and EM cascade emissions

 Correspondingly, the results for AT2019fdr are displayed in the lower row of Fig. \ref{fig:MIR_spectra}.
 The areas, data points, and curves have the same interpretation as in the AT2019dsg cases.
 However, in this case, the deep blue areas, data points, and curves specifically represent the observations and predictions in the energy range of 0.3$-$2 keV, associated with the eROSITA upper limits.
 The upper limit on $\gamma$-ray emissions is only measured within the time interval $-20~\rm{d}\lesssim t-t_{\rm pk}\lesssim300~\rm{d}$.
 Additionally, X-ray follow-up observations using Swift XRT provide an upper bound around the time of the OUV peak, while the later time constraints (represented by the green points) are measured by eROSITA.
 The M-IR scenario of AT2019fdr is consistent with the X-ray and $\gamma$-ray observational limits.
 However, it is challenging for the EM cascade models to explain the late-time X-ray peak observed at $t-t_{\rm pk}\simeq 600$ days by eROSITA.
 This particular signature may be produced by other mechanisms or regions that are distinct from the neutrino-emitting zones discussed here, especially considering that it appears roughly 300 days after the detection of neutrinos.

-The time delays in X-ray and $\gamma$-ray light curves are also observed and can be attributed to the $p\gamma$ interaction times.
-Since a larger radius of the radiation zone, e.g., $R=2.5\times10^{17}$ cm, is used for AT2019fdr, compared to that of AT2019dsg ($R=5\times10^{16}$ cm), a prolonged time delay of approximately 200 days is expected due to the decreasing $p\gamma$ interaction rate.
-Unlike the case of AT2019dsg, the neutrino light curve of AT2019fdr no longer simply follows the time dependence of OUV luminosity.
+{Time delays in the X-ray and $\gamma$-ray light curves are also observed, and can be attributed jointly to the $p\gamma$ interaction times and the peak time of the IR light curve.} Since a larger radius of the radiation zone, e.g., $R=2.5\times10^{17}$ cm, is used for AT2019fdr, compared to that of AT2019dsg ($R=5\times10^{16}$ cm), a prolonged time delay of approximately 100$-$200 days is expected due to the decreasing $p\gamma$ interaction rate\footnote{{The AT2019fdr timescales are shwon in Figure 9 of \cite{2023ApJ...948...42W}.}}. {Moreover, the IR light curve of AT2019fdr exhibits a strong peak at around 300 days, compared to the relatively flat IR light curve of AT2019dsg.
+This peak in the photon distribution, combined with the $t_{p\gamma}$ value, contributes to the time delays observed in X-ray and $\gamma$-ray emissions.} Unlike the case of AT2019dsg, the neutrino light curve of AT2019fdr no longer simply follows the time dependence of OUV luminosity.
 The reason is that the neutrino production is determined not only by the $p\gamma$ interaction rate but also the in-source proton distributions.
 For AT2019fdr, the protons are more strongly confined within the radiation zone in comparison to AT2019dsg.
 As a consequence, there is a buildup or ``piling-up" of protons, which enhances the late-time neutrino productions and lead to the time delay\footnote{Here, we only provide a qualitative explanation for the time dependence of neutrino emission, as this paper primarily focuses on the EM cascades.
 A more quantitative discussion for the neutrino light curves of AT2019dsg and AT2019fdr can be found in \cite{2023ApJ...948...42W}.}.

 In summary, in the M-IR scenario where the radiation zone can extend to the dust radius, the $p\gamma$ optical depth is typically optically thin.
 This leads to time delays in the EM cascade light curves.
 One advantage of this scenario is that the predicted X-ray and $\gamma$-ray emissions obey well with the observational upper limits, as shown in the right column of Fig. \ref{fig:MIR_spectra}.
 Remarkably, the M-IR scenario of AT2019dsg is capable of explaining the X-ray observations during the time interval $50~{\rm d}\lesssim t-t_{\rm pk}\lesssim 100~\rm d$.